kanad13/Data-Story-AI/10-agent/01-task-for-agent.md

 ## **Project Overview**

-Build a conversational data analytics tool using Streamlit that allows users to ask business questions about e-commerce data and receive rich, multi-modal insights combining text explanations, process diagrams, and interactive visualizations.
+A single-page data analytics tool using Streamlit that allows users to ask business questions about e-commerce data through a clean dropdown interface and receive rich, multi-modal insights combining text explanations and interactive visualizations.
+The application features a clean sidebar navigation and immediate inline results display.

 ## **Pre-Development Setup**